nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.

 2. Download the latest TAA.jar from [here](https://github.com/AY2223S1-CS2103T-T13-1/tp/releases/tag/v1.3.trial).

 3. Copy the file to the folder you want to use as the home folder for your TAA.

 4. Double-click the file to start the app.
-The GUI appear in your app should be similar as the one shown below:
+The GUI appear in your app should be similar as the one shown below:<br>
    <img src="images/TAA.png" width="500">

 5. Type the command in the command box and press Enter or click the Send button to execute.
 Some example commands you can try:
    * `student add` `n/John p/96123456 e/john@example.com g/T03`: Adds a student named John to the TAA.
    * `student edit` `1 g/T01`: Edits the student John to change his tutorial group from T03 to T01.
    * `student delete` `1`: Removes the student John from TAA.

 6. Refer to the Features below for details of each command.

 ---

 ## Features